What kind of Project will you be doing?

 - Beading requires particularly thin needles.
 Some like sharp needles to embellish with beads, others want a blunt beading needle for jewelry making.

 - Quilter’s have many tasks.
 For the “rocking motion stitch” to sew pieces together they need tiny needles, called betweens.
-Bury stray thread tails with the Spiral Eye Needle.
-Sew on bindings with a general sewing and mending size needle.
+Bury stray thread tails with the Spiral Eye or Sew Right side threading needle Sew on bindings with a general sewing and mending size needle.
 Embellish with Redwork using a Chenille needle.
 Tie them with yarn with a yarn needle.

 - Using a Sewing Machine requires a sewing machine needle.
 You can get a side threading machine needle here.